 The store is closed at lunchtimes and weekends

 … and when they are on a skiing holiday in April.

-Our recent visit didn’t disappoint.
+Our last visit didn’t disappoint.
 Best of all, its home to the “make your own Tony’s” machine where little kids (and big ones) can use the ipads to make a bespoke bar.
 Choose your chocolate, your flavours and the colour of your packet and just watch the production line roll.